Instinctlol/automatic-twitch-recorder/README.md

-Check out the [webhooks](https://github.com/Instinctlol/automatic-twitch-recorder/tree/webhooks) branch for an updated version of this script.
+Check out the [webhooks](https://github.com/Instinctlol/automatic-twitch-recorder/tree/webhooks) branch for an updated version of this script (unfortunately there's bugs within streamlink).

 # automatic-twitch-recorder